Our most frequently asked questions:

 Though many notice results after their first float session, some will notice improvements after their second or third float.
 This gives the body enough time to adjust to the new environment.
 This is also the reason why we offer three sensory deprivation floats in our introduction package.

 Have not been shown how to use the float room by a qualified person; have open or bleeding wounds; suffer from incontinence or uncontrolled epilepsy; have been medically advised not to float; have a special or lacquered hairdo which you wish to keep; are not confident of being able to get out due to lack of personal mobility (if unsure, please request help getting in and out of the float room).

 Yes, just follow the same protocol as you would going swimming or in a hot tub.

-Can I drown if I fall asleep?
+Can I drown if I fall asleep during my float session?

-No, the epsom salts would keep you afloat and if you were to turn over then the salt water would wake you up right away.
+No, the Epsom salts would keep you afloat and if you were to turn over then the saltwater would wake you up right away.